NOAA-OWP/DMOD/doc/GIT_USAGE.md

 ### Fork Consistency Requirements

 Within a local repo and personal fork, users are mostly free to do whatever branching strategy works for them.
-However, branches used for PRs must have all new commits based on the current `HEAD` commit of the `upstream/master` branch, to ensure the repo history remains consistent.
-I.e., a branch need to be up to date with the commits in `upstream/master` before submitting it in a PR.
-How this is maintained is up to the user/developer, but the following suggested setup will make that relatively easy.
+However, a branch used for a pull request typically should be (re)based on the `HEAD` commit of the current OWP `upstream/master` branch, to ensure the repo history remains consistent.

 ### Fork Setup Suggestions